spotnet/spotlib/README.md

-# spotlib
+# Spotlib

-Decentralized usenet community
+Library for Spotnet